 You should not be asked to pay more than your MRA, although ASH has no control over what the provider asks for at the time of service.
-Hopefully, they will call our Needs Processor to clarify the amount to charge.
+Hopefully, the provider will call our Needs Processor to clarify the amount to charge.
+If the provider will not send your medical need request to ASH on your behalf, you may still submit your need request directly to ASH.